Tom-PIT/Connected.Docs/en/Logistics/Views/StockViewByLocation.md

 # Stock view by location

-The **Stock view by location** screen shows all materials stored in a specific warehouse location.
-It provides an immediate overview of total, reserved, and available quantities, helping you understand how stock is distributed.
-For more information on different stock views, see the dedicated [Stock](../Documents/Stock.md) article.
+The **Stock view by location** screen shows all materials stored in a specific [warehouse location](../CodeLists/Locations.md).
+It provides a clear overview of total, reserved, blocked, and available quantities at that location.
+This helps you understand how stock is distributed and whether storage capacity or organization needs adjustment.

+You can navigate to related views—such as the **[Stock view by material](../Documents/Stock.md#stock-view-by-material)** or the **[Stock view by serial number](../Documents/Stock.md#stock-view-by-serial-number)**—to explore how items arrived at this location or where else they may be stored.
+Minimum and maximum stock rules can be defined in the **[Stock boundaries](../CodeLists/StockBoundaries.md)** code list, and broader stock conditions can be reviewed on the **[Dashboard](../Documents/Dashboard.md)**.

+> [!TIP]
-For a visual explanation, watch the [Stock view by location](https://www.youtube.com/watch?v=_3bZBZ89hds) video.
+> For a full demonstration, see the **[Stock view by location](https://www.youtube.com/watch?v=_3bZBZ89hds)** video tutorial.

-To access this view, go to **Logistics / Views / Stock view by location** in the [navigation](../../Common/UI/Navigation.md), or click any **location name** from other stock-related screens (such as **Stock view by material**).
+To access this view, go to **Logistics / Views / Stock view by location** in the [navigation](../../Common/UI/Navigation.md), or click any **location name** from stock-related screens such as **Stock view by material**.

----

 ## Overview